metal3-io/metal3-dev-env/vars.md

 ## Additional networks

-By default two libvirt networks are created `baremetal` and `provisioning` but in some circumstances it can be useful to define additional secondary networks.
+By default two libvirt networks are created `external` and `provisioning` but in some circumstances it can be useful to define additional secondary networks.